 If the plaque is consistently removed with good flossing and brushing habits and the patient regularly sees his dentist, his gum tissue should not bleed.

 If after regular cleaning and perfect oral hygiene bleeding still exists, then the concern becomes detecting the presence of periodontal disease.
-If periodontal disease is Benefits of tooth brushing and prevent gum bleeding present, then periodontal therapy would need to be completed.
+If periodontal disease is present, then periodontal therapy would need to be completed.

 That could be through scaling and root cleaning, the use of antibiotics in the pockets of the gum tissue around the teeth, and more frequent periodontal maintenance visits.